Army Corps approves $2 billion Arizona copper mine project

-TUCSON, Ariz. — The U.S. Army Corps of Engineers says it will issue a permit authorizing construction of a $2 billion copper mine in southern Arizona.
+TUCSON, Ariz. — The U.S. Army Corps of Engineers says it will issue a permit authorizing construction of a $2 billion copper mine in southern Arizona by a Canadian company.

+An attorney for the tribes has requested further consultation with the U.S. Environmental Protection Agency before construction starts.

-The Arizona Daily Star reports that the Army Corps said Monday it will green light the Rosemont Mine 30 miles southeast of Tucson.
+The Arizona Daily Star reports that the Army Corps said Monday it will approve the Rosemont Mine southeast of Tucson.

 Hudbay Minerals Inc. of Toronto is expected to build the mine and employ more than 400 people.